 Our case is a steady case that varies following a set of 3 parameters : Frequency, RF current and Flow.
 You can find the entire DOE in the 69EvaluationPoints excel file.

 - Thanks to the RBF_interpolation function, you will first compute the projection coefficients on the reduced basis for all of your learning simulations and will interpolate the coefficients for the new set of parameters with Radial Basis Function, based on your DOE (one parameter per column).

 - Then you just have to reconstruct your simulation object based on the new coefficients you got and the POD basis, with the predict_simulation function.

 Want to see your prediction ?
 Just use show_simulation function!

 Some cases could be unsteady cases.
 However, unsteady simulations are more complex to predict because we can’t make a simple interpolation on the coefficients, considering that those are time- and parameter-dependent.
 So you will have to make a second POD on the reduced basis you got, using n2_pod function.

 Giving the number of learning parameters, the first reduced_basis and the learning simulation, this function returns a new POD basis and the associated coefficients.
 Those coefficients are used for the interpolation in the following function :

 Just as RBF_interpolation, this function will return the interpolated coefficients for the new value of parameters, given the parameter space grid (DOE – have to be line vector), the number of modes n_pod in the first reduced basis and the coefficients given by the n2_pod function.

 And here you are again with your new set of interpolated coefficients.

-Thanks to this tutorial you are now able to leverage the first few features of the Scilab POD toolbox in order to generate a surrogate model.
+Thanks to this tutorial you are now able to leverage the first few features of the Scilab Model Reduction Toolbox in order to generate a Proper Orthogonal Decomposition.
 More features will be coming soon.